 Breed: Poitevin

-The Poitevin (originally called *Haut-Poitou*) is one of the oldest and most distinguished hound breeds in France, bred in the 17th century by the Marquis de Larye.
-The breed was created by crossing traditional French scent hounds with Foxhounds imported from Great Britain.
-The goal was to create a dog with unmatched speed, endurance, and an outstanding sense of smell for hunting in the difficult terrain of the Poitou province.
+The Poitevin (originally named *Haut-Poitou*) is one of the oldest and most distinguished hound breeds in France, developed in the 17th century by the Marquis de Larye.
+The breed was created by crossing traditional French hounds with imported English Foxhounds to achieve unmatched speed, stamina, and scenting ability in the demanding terrain of Poitou.

-The Poitevin is a tall, extremely elegant dog with a light build that resembles a cross between a scent hound and a sighthound.
-It is characterized by a dynamic gait, magnificent ears, and a melodious, loud voice used to announce picking up a scent trail.
+The Poitevin is a tall, remarkably elegant hound with a light build reminiscent of a cross between a scent hound and a sighthound.
+It features a dynamic gait, noble ears, and a resonant, melodious voice.

-It is an extremely rare breed worldwide, and very difficult to acquire outside of France.
-We are proud that **we are the only ones in Poland** to own two female Poitevins (Aura de l'Empereur and Sombra du Val de Loire) registered under the FCI.
-Our mission is to care for this unique heritage, popularize the breed in the country, and responsibly plan its future.
+It is an exceptionally rare breed worldwide and difficult to find outside France.
+We are proud to be **the only kennel in Poland** with two FCI-registered Poitevin females (Aura de l'Empereur and Sombra du Val de Loire).
+Our mission is to preserve this unique heritage.

 Physical Parameters